• WiFi *

 Where to Stay in Nags Head

 Jockey’s Ridge State Park: The largest sand dune on the East Coast, Jockey’s Ridge State Park is well worth a visit and a few hours of exploration.
 It is considered one of the finest places in the world to fly any size and style of kite, from a simple diamond shaped kite to the largest and most powerful.
-The highest elevation on the Outer Banks, this dune is absolutely barren.
+The highest elevation on the OBX, this dune is absolutely barren.
 With no vegetation there is nothing to block the breathtaking panoramic views of the sound and sea.
 There is also nothing to block the wind, which creates perfect kite flying conditions.

 Nags Head Fishing Pier is located at Milepost 11.5 on the Beach Road.
 A very traditional wooden pier, it has a restaurant and tackle store, and the pier extends over 750 feet into the ocean.

-At the other end of Nags Head, the Outer Banks Fishing Pier is found at Milepost 18.5 on the Beach Road in South Nags Head.
+At the other end of the town of Nags Head, the Outer Banks Fishing Pier is found at Milepost 18.5 on the Beach Road in South Nags Head.
 It’s been around for almost 50 years and extends 600 feet into the surf zone, giving anglers a great chance to hook larger fish running farther offshore.

-Jennette’s Pier is the most spectacular pier on the Outer Banks.
+Jennette’s Pier is the most spectacular pier on the OBX.
 When Hurricane Isabel destroyed the original pier, there was concern this local icon would be gone forever.
 Fortunately, the NC Aquarium Society stepped in, bought the property and created an amazing 1,000 foot concrete pier that includes a small aquarium, event area and fully stocked gift shop.

 Nags Head Links Golf Course: A true links style course, Nags Head Links parallels the Roanoke Sound and features beautiful vistas of the Atlantic Ocean and sound.
 This 6,126 yard, par 71 course changes dramatically with the wind.
 Reports indicate finesse players have much success here.

-Brief History of Nags Head, NC
+Brief History of the Town of Nags Head, NC

 The first European settlers arrived at what is now Nags Head around 1700.
 Legend holds that the first settlers were survivors of shipwrecks.
 There is little historic evidence to support that claim and there is equal evidence to deny it.
 What is known is that the first residents earned a living through subsistence farming, hunting, fishing and salvaging the debris from shipwrecks.